ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.en-gb.md

 > @api {GET}  /dedicated/installationTemplate/{templateName}/partitionScheme/{schemeName}/partition
 >

-You can use the following API call to get the detail for each partition:
+You can use the following API call to get the details for each partition:

 > [!api]
 >